-A bank is permitted to adopt "Macro Hedge Accounting" as a hedge accounting method, under which the bank manages the total interest rate risk arising from various financial assets and liabilities as a whole by using financial derivative transactions.
+A bank was permitted to adopt "Macro Hedge Accounting" as hedge accounting method, under which the bank manages the total interest rate risk arising from various financial assets and liabilities as a whole by using financial derivative transactions.
+The treatment was temporarily permitted until fiscal year starting April 1, 2002.